ponix4k/upcase-integration-example/README.md

 # upcase-integration-example

+## Refectoring code from the Up case example
-wokring through the TDD on the upcase course
+working through the TDD on the upcase course